pantelisantonoudiou/batch_bin_edf/README.md

 # Run:

-    1) Download/clone batch_bin_edf repository/
+    1) Download/clone batch_bin_edf repository.

-    2) Update the parameters (sampling rate, paths ...) in the config.json file/
+    2) Update the parameters (sampling rate, paths ...) in the config.json file.

     3) Navigate from command prompt to your local repository and run: